ankurmehrotra/TOGAF-Exam-Preparation-Guide/README.md

 1. ADM - Development Method, read below for more detail on it.
 2. ADM Guidelines and techniques - Guidelines help adapt ADM, Technique support specific tasks of ADM like task planning, gap analysis etc...
 3. Architecture content framework: Detailed model of work products i.e. artifacts and deliverables and the Architecture Building blocks these deliverables represent
-4. Enterprise continuum: Repository for future reuse
+4. Enterprise continuum: Repository for future reuse, how to establish it.
-5. Architecture capability framework: Provides guidance for establishing an architecture practice in a company, what capabilities they should include
+5. Architecture capability framework: Provides guidance for establishing an architecture practice in a company, what capabilities they should include, what roles and skills.
-6. TOGAF Library: Providea templates, guidance and technique to help implement togaf.
+6. TOGAF Library: Provides templates, guidance and technique to help implement togaf.
+Reference Library.

 Each Phase will be learned in the next notes, every phase has its own Objectives, input, output and steps.
 This is what is usually referred in questions.